Electric Air Vehicles: Where the Technology Actually Stands

 A Brief History of Electric Air Vehicles

 The idea of electric-powered flight dates back over a century.
 Early inventors like Gaston Tissandier experimented with electric motors in the 1880s.
-Despite these attempts, technology wasn’t ready for practical use.
-Probably should have led with this, honestly, but recent advancements in battery technology and motor efficiency have reignited interest in ways those early pioneers couldn’t have imagined.
+The technology simply wasn’t ready.
+Probably should have led with this, honestly, but recent advances in battery technology and motor efficiency have reignited development in ways those pioneers couldn’t have imagined — mainly because lithium-ion chemistry didn’t exist.

 Technological Advancements Driving Development